dekkerglen/CubeCobra/CONTRIBUTING.md

 review just yet.

 When we feel that a feature we're working on is "code complete", we open pull requests.
-These pull requests have descriptions that briefly summarize the changes, and sometimes include more detailed breakdowns of the architectural or coding approach.
+These pull requests have titles that reference the substantive changes they contain, descriptions that briefly summarize the changes, and sometimes include more detailed breakdowns of the architectural or coding approach.
 The goal of these descriptions is to aid in the code review process, making it easier for a community member with no prior